Disappearance of Peng Shuai

-The disappearance of Peng Shuai occurred after 2 November 2021 when tennis star Peng Shuai accused former Chinese Vice Premier Zhang Gaoli of sexual assault three years earlier.
-Peng and Zhang had purportedly been involved in an extramarital affair both before and after the incident, and their relationship ended shortly before her post.
+Tennis star Peng Shuai disappeared after reportedly having accused retired Chinese Vice Premier Zhang Gaoli of sexual assault.
+On 2 November 2021, Peng posted on Weibo that she had been involved in an extramarital affair with Zhang, who had pressed her to have sex with him three years earlier, and that their relationship had recently come to an end.
 Information about her story was censored by the Chinese government.
-Afterwards, Peng disappeared from public view in what was suspected but not proved to be a forced disappearance.
-She showed up in state media two weeks later.
-E-mails and interview publications have depicted her denying that she made the accusation of sexual assault.
-The incident elicited international concern over her safety, whereabouts, and ability to communicate freely, to the point the WTA suspended all events in China.
+Afterwards, Peng disappeared from public view, showing up only in state media, by e-mail, or for interviews, and has denied making accusations of sexual assault.
+The incident elicited international concern over her safety, whereabouts, and ability to communicate freely, and the WTA suspended all its events in China.
+Peng was reportedly seen in public on a few occasions since the incident.
+Despite dissatisfaction with the status of the case, the WTA announced its return to the country in 2023 after it emerged from COVID-19 lockdowns.

 Background and allegation

 On 2 November 2021, Peng posted a lengthy message on her Weibo account where, according to several media outlets, she accused Zhang Gaoli, a retired Chinese vice-premier and member of the Politburo Standing Committee (PSC) of the Chinese Communist Party (CCP), of forcing or pressuring her into sex three years previously.
 Deutsche Welle, SET News, and United Daily News provided screenshots of her post, where Peng mentioned another sexual encounter with him seven years or more earlier.
 Zhang, who was 40 years her senior, had pursued her first.
 Upon his appointment to the PSC, he stopped contacting her.
 Following his retirement which was three years before her post, Zhang and his wife brought Peng to their home after a tennis game.
 He wanted to be intimate with Peng, who cried and refused at first.
 After having supper with the couple and some further persuasion from Zhang, Peng relented and agreed to have sex because she still had feelings for him, even though she was also scared.

 The incident rekindled their affair and Peng wrote that they would at times talk for hours, play chess and tennis, and "getting along so well that everything just felt right".
 Every time she visited Zhang, however, Peng suffered humiliation from his wife's verbal abuse.
 Zhang had said that while he loved Peng, divorcing his wife was politically impossible, and Peng lamented about the importance of title and status ("名分").
 Following a dispute on 30 October, with Zhang seemingly about to "disappear" on her again, Peng came out with her account, despite not having made any audio or video recordings as evidence of her relationship with Zhang.
 According to Shannon Tiezzie of The Diplomat, unhappiness with the hidden nature of the relationship and repeated slights apparently caused Peng to post her story.